 We have set up a scalable recruitment and human resources management

 process.
-Over the last year, we received 9,11,220 applications from
+Over the last year, on a standalone basis, we received

-During the year, a new function has been established for identifying the best fit
+Last year, a new function was established for identifying the best fit

 Particulars of employees

 The table containing the names and other particulars of employees in